 The House of Invisible Hands is a shrine to those whose labours shaped the landscape of Surrey in the making of forest glass during mediaeval times.
 This practise involved working within the forest using the raw materials of the landscape to keep the furnaces going.
 The impurities in the materials created the green of the resulting glass objects.

 During his research sculptor Walter Bailey became interested in the social aspect of the practice.
 The glass was made by skilled artisans from Europe and local peasants.
 Young children often worked long hours stoking the furnaces.
-This hand carved oak structure will be sited at a view point on Farnham Heath as a shelter and rest point for walkers to experience this artwork from outside and within.
-It will represent the many hands that laboured within local forests centuries ago.
+This hand carved oak structure is sited at a view point on Farnham Heath as a shelter and rest point for walkers to experience this artwork from outside and within.
+It presents the many hands that laboured within local forests centuries ago.

-Walter is also engaging local people to create a mass artwork based on these themes alongside installing this permanent piece.
+Walter also engaged local people to create a mass artwork based on these themes called KINdling.
+This is temporarily in place beside The House of Invisible Hands until the end of September.

 With thanks for additional support from: